SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: The SelfCF Framework

 \textbf{Edge pruning.} As for graph-based CF models, the edge pruning method used in~\cite{rong2020dropedge, luo2021learning} provides an alternative way to augment the output embeddings.
 With the user-item bipartite graph, we randomly prune a certain proportion of edges from the graph in each batch.
 The output embeddings are updated by aggregating the embeddings of neighbors.
 With the same positive user-item pair, the output is distorted with different adjacency matrix (neighbors).
 Let $A_{pruned}$ be the pruned adjacency matrix, then the resulted embeddings with edge pruning denote as:

 Note that, in implementation, edge pruning would require to calculate the adjacency matrix of users and items, which is more expensive in computation than the embedding dropout technique.

 To summarize, our framework augments the output via embedding perturbation in the target network instead of distorting the input directly as commonly used in vision domain.
 It is worth noting that the historical embedding perturbation performs on embeddings from prior and current iteration, the embedding dropout perturbs the current embedding with noise, and the edge pruning method operates on future embeddings generated by stacking one more convolutional layer on current embeddings.
+Both historical embedding perturbation and embedding dropout perturbation remove the requirements of auxiliary graphs to generate a contrastive view as in~\cite{wu2021self, lee2021bootstrapping, yu2022graph}.
 We will discuss their performance with regard to this perspective in experiments section.